CLOSED CHURCHES WITHIN THE

 Church.
 In 1925 that building was purchased by the United Brethren

-denomination, remodeled, and formally dedicated on June 7, 1926, with 70 charter
+denomination, remodeled, and formally dedicated on June 7, 1926, with 70

-of Henry Schum, a
+honor of Henry Schum,

-faithful layman and treasurer of the congregation's mother church, Altoona
+a faithful layman and treasurer of the congregation's mother church, Altoona

 First United Brethren (which stood at 8th Avenue and 12th Street, was re-named